karel-burda/test-utils/README.md

     some_struct(some_struct &&) = delete;
 };

-// Following compile time assertions use "static_assert", "is_default_constructible<T>", etc.
+// following compile time assertions use "static_assert", "is_default_constructible<T>", etc.
 // "some_struct" should have default constructor
 test_utils::assert_default_constructibility<some_struct, true>();
 // "some_struct" should be copy constructible